Skip to main content

 Your guide to the best restaurants in this historic and artsy neighborhood.

 Anacostia is full of DC cultural history.
-Cedar Hill, the former home of abolitionist Frederick Douglass, is a popular attraction, while the Smithsonian Anacostia Community Museum provides an in-depth look at the neighborhood’s past.
-The Anacostia Arts Center serves as a creative cultural hub, and it’s all surrounded by intriguing dining options.
+Popular attractions include Cedar Hill, the former home of abolitionist Frederick Douglass, the Smithsonian Anacostia Community Museum, which provides an in-depth look at the neighborhood’s past and the Anacostia Arts Center, which serves as a creative cultural hub.
+It's no wonder, then, that Anacostia's food scene reflects the richness and diversity of the community.

 If you’re exploring Anacostia with a crowd, head to Mama’s Pizza Kitchen, which serves pizza and wings by the 10- or 20-count.
-After a day of exploring, there’s nothing like pizza and wings to satisfy the appetite.
+After a day of exploring, there’s nothing like pizza and wings to satisfy the appetite, and Mama's is always cooking late – takeout is available until 12 a.m. on weekdays and 1 a.m. on weekends.